PhotoStructure for Servers

 -

-- PhotoStructure can run on any docker server that hosts x64 Linux images.
+- PhotoStructure can run on any docker server that can host

 - Running PhotoStructure within a Docker container provides a layer of security for your host system (especially if you run PhotoStructure as a non-root user).